 Buyers purchase goods to sell in warehouses, shops or department stores.

-Pay for buyers varies depending on the size of the business they work for, what other duties they do, and how much experience they have.
+Pay for buyers varies depending on where they work, what other duties they have, and experience.

 What you will do